skeyll/SynicSugar/docs/content/GettingStarted/helloworld.md

     }

-    //Call this from Unity Button, Start, or so on. public void CallSendMessage(){
+    //Call this from Unity Button, Start, or so on.
+    //To send message as args need to pass it. public void CallSendMessage(){
         SendMessage("Hello World");
     }

     [Rpc]
     public void SendMessage(string message){
-        //SynicSugar genereates OwnerUserID by SourceGenerator
+        //SynicSugar SourceGenerator genereates OwnerUserID in all NetworkPlayer.
         Debug.Log($"{message} from {OwnerUserID}");
     }
 }